indexed-finance/circuit-breaker/CONFIG_DOC.md

 * `address`
   * The address to expose pprof handlers on

-# ethereum_access
+# ethereum_account

-This provides configuration over the ethereum account used to sign transactions
+This provides configuration over the ethereum account used to sign transactions, as well as a rudimentary gas price selection "algorithm" (i use the word algorithm loosely as its basically a glorified if/else statement with some multiplication)

 * `mode`
   * The ethereum account mode to use, can be one of `privatekey` or `keyfile`